Big Horn Remodeling

 Is my Summerlin home under City of Las Vegas or Clark County for permits?

 It depends on the village.
 Most of Summerlin North and Summerlin Centre fall under the City of Las Vegas Department of Building & Safety.
 Portions of Summerlin South and parts of Summerlin West sit in unincorporated Clark County.
 We confirm the jurisdiction in your specific case during the free consultation and pull the permit in the correct office.
-For permit-specific workflows, see our permits page.

 Do you work in Sun City Summerlin and Siena (55+ communities)?